YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > Please review the [Association](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

-##### Similar association name

-Level 1: Highlight solution

-Level 2: Text response:

-> Can you double check this association name?

-Level 3: Parametrized response:

-> The ${similarYetIncorrectAssociationName} association has a name that is not quite right.

-Level 4: Parametrized response:

-> The ${similarYetIncorrectAssociationName} association should be changed to ${correctAssociationName}.

-Level 5: Resource response with Reference:

-> Please review the [Association](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

 #### Multiplicity mistakes

 ##### Infinite recursive dependency